tiwylli/HotSpot/README.md

-# ***SPIN***: Screened Poisson Informed Neural Networks for Sign Distance Function Optimization
+# ***HotSpot***: Screened Poisson Equation for Signed Distance Function Optimization

-## Introduction
-Instead of Eikonal equation, you should use screened Poisson equation to optimize SDFs.
+This repository contains the code for the paper [HotSpot: Screened Poisson Equation for Signed Distance Function Optimization](https://arxiv.org/abs/2411.14628).

 Please follow the installation instructions below.

-## Instructions
+## Installation

-### 1. Requirements

 Our codebase uses [PyTorch](https://pytorch.org/).
 The code was tested with Python 3.9.19, torch 2.4.1, tensorboardX 2.6.2.2, CUDA 11.8 on Ubuntu 20.04.6 LTS.